2025–26 KNVB Cup

-The 2025–26 KNVB Cup, for sponsoring reasons officially called the TOTO KNVB Beker, is the 108th edition of the Dutch national football annual knockout tournament for the KNVB Cup.
-It will conclude in April 2026 with the final played at De Kuip in Rotterdam.
-The winners will qualify for the 2025–26 UEFA Europa League and the 2026 Johan Cruyff Shield.
-Go Ahead Eagles are the defending champions.
+The 2025–26 KNVB Cup, for sponsoring reasons officially called the Eurojackpot KNVB Beker, was the 108th edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+It was concluded on 19 April 2026 with the final played at De Kuip in Rotterdam, in which AZ won the trophy for the fifth time, beating NEC 5–1.
+The winners would qualify for the 2026–27 UEFA Europa League and the 2026 Johan Cruyff Shield.
+Go Ahead Eagles were the title holders, but lost to Telstar in the quarter-finals.